Solonarv/custom_hero_dota/docs/heroes/High Mage.md

 #### 30% of Energy Flow works on items

-Tempo casting at full speed can cast 3 spells every 3.5 seconds without Octarine Core, or every 1.75 seconds with the Core.
+Lor'ethel casting at full speed can cast 3 spells every 3.5 seconds without Octarine Core, or every 1.75 seconds with the Core.

 This talent grants a total of `0.3 * 3 * 1.75 =` 1.575s cooldown reduction per round of spells.